 - Marginal Propensity to Consume (MPC) remains unchanged throughout the process.

 - There is a net increase in the investments with no indirect effects.

 - There is no time lag within the increase in income and investment.

 - Consumer goods industries can meet the increased demand for consumer goods instantly.

 - The process is happening in the closed economy.
 So, the imports and exports are not taken into consideration.

 - The prices of goods are assumed to be constant.

 - The economy is an under-employed economy.

 Static, Dynamic and Reverse Multiplier

-In this, the multiplier effect on the income of the changes in investment happens simultaneously.
-More precisely, income multiplication takes place without any delay or time lag.
+Here, the multiplier effect on the income of the changes in investment happens simultaneously.
+Furthermore, income multiplication takes place without any delay or time lag.